-- don't leave the dye on past the time indicated in the instructions
+- leaving the dye on for the minimum time

-- work in a well-ventilated room with open windows to avoid inhaling the chemicals
+- opening the windows to avoid breathing in the chemicals

-Pregnancy can affect your hair's normal condition.
+Remember that pregnancy can also affect your hair's normal condition.
 Hormone changes may mean that dyes don't necessarily affect your hair in the same way, so the results may not be what you expect even if you use the same dye you’ve used before.

 Back ache or pain is very common in pregnancy, but there are things you can do to reduce it.